Rome With Kids

 - Kid-friendly tour of the Vatican Museums: The kids will have fun while the adults get to see the museum’s treasures.

 Those were our top tips for sightseeing in Rome with kids.
 But that wasn’t all!

-In our article, we will show you 11 cool activities for your vacation with kids and show you how to make the most of your city trip to Rome so that everyone has fun.
+Be sure to check out our whole family guide for Rome.
+We will show you 11 cool activities for your vacation with kids and show you how to make the most of your city trip to Rome so that everyone has fun.